-White House says new small business loan program is out of money, leaving many firms grasping for lifelines
+Trump says negotiations underway to revive small business loan program, as firms impacted by virus grasp for new loans

 The banking industry is calling on Congress to increase the program’s funding.
 “Additional funding for all lenders is needed now to ensure there are no breaks in service to small businesses seeking assistance as a result of the coronavirus outbreak,” said Richard Hunt, president of the Consumer Bankers Association.
 In the next round of funding, 25 percent of the $250 billion should be set aside for small community banks to make these loans, according to the Independent Community Bankers Association.

-The PPP program is reaching its funding limit while a separate program, called Economic Injury Disaster Loans, is also running short on funds.
+The PPP program reached its funding limit while a separate program, called Economic Injury Disaster Loans, is also running short on funds.
 The funding shortfall has already caused that program to slash the size of loans it gives to small businesses, SBA officials say.

-In a statement Wednesday evening, Mnuchin and SBA Administrator Jovita Carranza warned that a lapse in appropriations threatens to further disrupt the loan programs.
+In a statement Wednesday, Mnuchin and SBA Administrator Jovita Carranza warned that a lapse in appropriations threatens to further disrupt the loan programs.

 “By law, the SBA will not be able to issue new loan approvals once the programs experience a lapse in appropriations,” Mnuchin and Carranza wrote.
 “We urge Congress to appropriate additional funds for the Paycheck Protection Program — a critical and overwhelmingly bipartisan program — at which point we will once again be able to process loan applications, issue loan numbers, and protect millions more paychecks.”

-In the statement Mnuchin and Carranza defended the two loan programs amid criticism from members of Congress and industry groups.
-They said they SBA has processed more than 14 years’ worth of loans in less that two weeks, and said the program is already “saving millions of jobs and helping America’s small businesses make it through this challenging time.”
+In the statement, Mnuchin and Carranza defended the two loan programs amid criticism from members of Congress and industry groups.
+They said the SBA has processed more than 14 years’ worth of loans in less than two weeks, and said the program is already “saving millions of jobs and helping America’s small businesses make it through this challenging time.”